 One important thing to know about your disability insurance policy is how long you have to file a claim.
 Many insurance companies have a 20-30 day time frame to file that starts on the date you suffered the disability.

 No matter what policy you have, make sure you are well aware of the timeframe for filing.

-In order to file, you’ll need to make sure you meet the definition of disability as outlined in your policy.
+In order to submit a disability claim, you’ll need to make sure you meet the definition of disability as outlined in your policy.

 If you suffer an emergency or disability and are unclear about the terms of your policy, contact your insurer immediately.

 Most insurance companies offer the option to add riders to your disability insurance policy.
 Riders provide you with additional benefits and extra measures of security, above and beyond your standard disability insurance payouts.